 of the adult insects are used by "fly" fishermen

 primitive of the aquatic insects.
 Larvae live in

 freshwater streams and ponds feeding on algae and

-are familiar to most people but the larvae may not
+most people but the larvae may not be.
+Larvae live

-generally found near water.
-Both larvae and adults
+near water.
+Both larvae and adults are predators.

 Stonefly adults [pictures] are medium-size,